 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 I recently saw a suggestion that a lid from a Parmesan cheese container would fit on a mason jar.
 Honestly I was skeptical of it at first.
-We use Classico spaghetti sauce at our house and the the jars are actually mason jars so I decided to try it.
 Amazingly it fit!

 Don't throw away your plastic Parmesan cheese containers.
 They are perfect for storing baking soda, flour, and powdered sugar.
 The two sides of the container make it convenient for using a spoon or just shaking it onto a surface.